WAY 79: Planning

 Preliminary planning for WAY 79 began shortly after the March 1971 celebrations of Western Australia's population passing one million.
 The success of this celebration prompted the Perth Chamber of Commerce to begin planning for Western Australia's sesquicentenary.
-Planning proceeded slowly at first, and it was not until January 1974 that the State Government became involved.
+Planning proceeded slowly at first, and it was not until January 1974 that the state government became involved.

-When Charles Court became Premier of Western Australia in April of that year, the government took over planning, and preparations began in earnest.
+When Charles Court became the premier of Western Australia in April of that year, the government took over planning, and preparations began in earnest.
 The following year the WAY 79 concept was officially launched by the premier.
 S. W. Dallymore was initially appointed executive officer for the celebrations, but he resigned after two years, and Slade Drake-Brockman was appointed in his place.
 According to Bolton in 1989, "It would be fair to assume that Court and Drake-Brockman played the most significant roles in determining the character of WAY 1979."

 Events

 The first WAY 79 event was a New Year's Eve concert on the Perth Esplanade, attended by about 60,000 people.
 Performers included Rolf Harris, Fat Cat and Percy Penguin.

 Ken Colbung had been invited to perform on the didgeridoo; the Indigenous activist used the occasion to hand an eviction notice to the Governor of Western Australia, Sir Wallace Kyle.
 Colbung claimed to be serving the notice on the white people on behalf of Western Australia's Aboriginal people.
 The notice was pointedly in the same form as that used by the State Housing Commission for eviction notices to Aboriginal tenants.
-The act was intended both as a reminder of Aboriginal land rights and dispossession, and a reference to the contemporary plight of the State's indigenous people.
+The act was intended both as a reminder of Aboriginal land rights and dispossession, and a reference to the contemporary plight of the state's indigenous people.
 Court was furious at the event, calling it "a cheap and ill-conceived stunt".

 One of the major events held in Perth under the patronage of WAY 79 was the Miss Universe 1979 pageant.
 Maritza Sayalero of Venezuela won the pageant; as numerous press people crowded close to photograph her, the catwalk collapsed.
 Eight contestants and two media representatives were plunged to the ground, but there were no major injuries.

 In March Prince Charles made a state visit, representing the Crown.
 Among his many engagements was officially opening the Avondale Agricultural Research Station Museum by planting a tree near the entrance.
 His other tree planting activity included Government House.
 He also followed the steps of the founders from the Swan River into what is now the city.

 In August 1979, the first of two international conferences on the Indian Ocean region was held in Perth as the International Conference on Indian Ocean Studies; the second was held in 1984.

 Competitors in the Parmelia Yacht Race from Plymouth to Fremantle arrived in late November.